JerzyMarczewski/JerzyMarczewski/README.md

 In my free time, I enjoy cooking and cycling.

-As a graduate, I am now focused on seeking opportunities for development as a Web Developer.
+As a graduate, I am now focused on seeking opportunities for development as a Software Engineer.

 ### [➡️Portfolio](https://www.jerzymarczewski.pl/)